aksenovaa/documentation/Concepts/Templates.md

   HTML is this simple, sharing a Layout file gives you a small performance boost and increases transparency - compiling one file is naturally faster than multiple files, and having one file to look at greatly increases your chance to find the right one ;)

-Other than these naming conventions there are no particular rules or recommendations for Layouts set by Fluid Powered TYPO3.
+Other than these naming conventions there are no particular rules or recommendations for Layouts set by TYPO3 на базе Fluid.
 It is completely up to you as developer/designer to decide what, if anything, your Layouts should contain.

 Partials are completely free to be used whenever you want, for whatever you want.
 They can contain shared Previews, common Flux